eyeskiller/shopsys/docs/installation/native-installation.md

 After you read the articles you are ready to start with the creating and building the Shopsys Framework project.

-### Create new project from Shopsys Framework sources
+## Create new project from Shopsys Framework sources

 ```
 php -d memory_limit=-1 <PATH TO COMPOSER or COMPOSER.PHAR> create-project shopsys/project-base --keep-vcs
-cd project-base
 ```

 *Notes:*